Mebrie-Filli27/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script 15 shows how to move files which start with upper case.
 Script 16 shows how to delete all files end with ~ Script 17 shows how to create multiple directories in same path at same time.
+Scriot 18 shows how to list directories and files separated by comma.